theBrianCui/RedMessenger/README.md

 PUBLISH rm.users.user1 "Hello, world!"
 (integer) 0
 ```
-**RedMessenger** is a Redis proxy server written for **Node.js** that ensures that there's always someone listening on your Redis channel - even if no one's immediately there to hear it.
+**RedMessenger** is a Redis proxy written for **Node.js** that ensures that there's always someone listening on your Redis channel - even if no one's immediately there to hear it.
 It sits in between your Redis instance and your application, exposing a `WebSocket` on your app's side that delivers a Redis `PUBLISH` message to a user on your app.

 If the user isn't there, that's OK!
 It'll save that message to that user back on your Redis server.
 When your user comes back on, it'll handle grabbing all the missed `PUBLISH`es since last time and send them over the `WebSocket`.

 ## How does it work?

 As part of its queuing mechanism, RedMessenger will take messages with no immediate responder and send them back to Redis.

 ```
 New message from channel rm.users.user1